vakrathundaya/FirstAssignment/README.md

 * Explanatory comments were provided in the HTML document.
 * CSS was reorganized to follow a logical structure
     * some elements are renamed with semantic elements.
-    * Comments added to describe each separation.
+    * Comments added to describe each modification.
  * A descriptive title was added

 Links